Aberdare: Nonconformity

 The Aberdare Valley was a stronghold of Nonconformity from the mid-nineteenth century until the inter-war years.
 In the aftermath of the 1847 Education Reports nonconformists became increasingly active in the political and educational life of Wales and in few places was this as prevalent as at Aberdare.
 The leading figure was Thomas Price, minister of Calfaria, Aberdare.

 Aberdare was a major centre of the 1904–05 Religious Revival, which had begun at Loughor near Swansea.
 The revival aroused alarm among ministers for the revolutionary, even anarchistic, impact it had upon chapel congregations and denominational organisation.
 In particular, it was seen as drawing attention away from pulpit preaching and the role of the minister.
 The local newspaper, the Aberdare Leader, regarded the revival with suspicion from the outset, objecting to the 'abnormal heat' which it engendered.
-Trecynon was particularly affected by the revival, and the meetings held there were sais to have aroused more emotion and excitement than the more restrained meetings in Aberdare itself.
+Trecynon was particularly affected by the revival, and the meetings held there were said to have aroused more emotion and excitement than the more restrained meetings in Aberdare itself.
 The impact of the revival was significant in the short term, but in the longer term was fairly transient.

-Once the immediate impact of the revival had faded, it was clear from the early twentieth century that there was a gradual decline in the influence of the chapels.
+Once the immediate impact of the revival had faded, it was clear from the early 20th century that there was a gradual decline in the influence of the chapels.
 This can be explained by several factors, including the rise of socialism and the process of linguistic change which saw the younger generation increasingly turn to the English language.
 There were also theological controversies such as that over the New Theology propounded by R.J.
 Campbell.

-Of the many chapels, few are still used for their original purpose and a number of closed since the turn of the millennium.
+Of the many chapels, few are still used for their original purpose and a number have closed since the turn of the millennium.
 Many have been converted for housing or other purposes (including one at Robertstown which has become a mosque), and others demolished.
 Among the notable chapels were Calfaria, Aberdare and Seion, Cwmaman (Baptist); Saron, Aberaman and Siloa, Aberdare (Independent); and Bethania, Aberdare (Calvinistic Methodist).